mcbookshelf/bookshelf/docs/index.md

 ## 🕵️‍♂️ What is Bookshelf?

-Bookshelf (formerly known as Gunivers Libs) is a user-friendly modular library datapack, crafted to assist mapmakers in effortlessly implementing intricate systems within their maps.
+Bookshelf (formerly known as Gunivers Libs) is a modular library datapack designed to simplify complex systems in Minecraft maps.
+Ideal for mapmakers looking for easy-to-implement tools.

 ::::{grid} 2